listener-js/listener/docs/README.md

 Call listener class functions in the same way (with the same types).

-Make it easy to attach listener functions to each other.
+Make it easy to connect listener functions to each other.

 Incorporate an ID system that makes it easy to get a glimpse of the event's call stack.